 top of page

-When it comes to cyber and information security, many organizations are stuck in a reactive mindset — only springing into action after an incident occurs.
-Whether it’s a ransomware attack, a data breach, or unauthorized access, the response often begins after damage has already been done.
+When it comes to cyber and information security, many organizations are stuck in a reactive mindset.
+They only spring into action after an incident occurs.
+Whether it's a ransomware attack, a data breach, or unauthorized access, the response often begins after damage has already been done.

-Security professionals refer to this as operating left of boom.
-In this context, “boom” is the moment a cyber event disrupts your operations.
-It could be an attacker encrypting your data, a phishing email compromising an executive’s credentials, or the exposure of sensitive customer information.
+But effective cybersecurity programs don’t start at the boom.
+They begin long before it occurs.
+Security professionals refer to this proactive approach as operating left of boom.
+In this context, “boom” represents the moment a cyber event disrupts your operations.
+This could involve an attacker encrypting your data, a phishing email compromising an executive’s credentials, or the exposure of sensitive customer information.
 Whatever form it takes, the boom marks the moment your organization enters crisis mode.

 The key to cybersecurity resilience is staying left of that boom.

-Operating left of boom means anticipating threats, preparing for them, and making proactive, informed decisions—rather than scrambling to respond after damage is done.
-At Pivotalogic, we partner with clients to build forward-thinking cybersecurity strategies that reduce risk and safeguard the confidentiality, integrity, and availability of their most critical systems and data.
+Operating left of boom means anticipating threats, preparing for them, and making proactive, informed decisions.
+Instead of scrambling to respond after damage is done, organizations should take action before an incident occurs.
+At Pivotalogic, we partner with clients to build forward-thinking cybersecurity strategies.
+Our focus is to reduce risk and safeguard the confidentiality, integrity, and availability of critical systems and data.

-In this blog, we’ll explore how using the NIST Cybersecurity Framework (CSF) — specifically its Govern, Identify, Protect, and Detect functions — allows your organization to operate confidently and securely left of boom.
+In this blog, we’ll explore how utilizing the NIST Cybersecurity Framework (CSF)—specifically its Govern, Identify, Protect, and Detect functions—allows organizations to operate confidently and securely left of boom.

 Govern: Build Security from the Ground Up

 The foundation of every strong cybersecurity strategy is governance.
-Its purpose is to ensure that the organization’s risk management strategy, expectations, and policies are clearly established, effectively communicated, and consistently monitored.
+The purpose of governance is to ensure that the organization’s risk management strategy, expectations, and policies are clearly established, effectively communicated, and consistently monitored.

-Cybersecurity is not just a function of IT.
-It’s a business-wide responsibility that demands alignment with your organization’s goals, compliance requirements, and risk appetite.
-Without governance, your security tools and policies can easily become disjointed and ineffective.
+Cybersecurity is not just an IT function.
+It’s a business-wide responsibility.
+It requires alignment with your organization’s goals, compliance requirements, and risk appetite.
+Without proper governance, security tools and policies can easily become disjointed and ineffective.

 1. Aligning security with business goals